Thomas Arbousset: Biography

 Born in Pignan, he decided to become a missionary and trained with Pastor Gachon in Mazères..

 He studied at the Maison des missions de Paris at the end of 1829 and continued there until the summer of 1832, when he was consecrated.
-The missionary society sent him to southern Africa, without destination decided, with Eugène Casalis and Constant Gosselin.
-They arrived at the Cape at the end of February 1833.
-They created the mission among the Basutos, in present-day Lesotho.
-They notably supported the Basutos during the Boer Wars, until they obtained British protection.
+Eugène Casalis and Constant Gosselin were sent to southern Africa by the missionary, and they arrived in Cape Town at the end of February 1833.
+They created the mission among the Basotho, in present-day Lesotho.
+They advised and supported the Basotho during the Boer Wars, until they obtained British protection.